Percolation on an infinitely generated group: Phase transitions for our finite models.

 \section{Phase transitions for our finite models.}

 In this section we study the threshold $\la$ at which our \ppm $\gnl$ and \pem $G_n(\la)$ become connected for finite $n$.
 We will prove that there is a phase transition for the connectedness of $\gnl$ and $G_n(\la)$ occurring at $\la = \mc n$ where $\mc$ is a constant (different for the two models) depending on $b$ only.
 This phase transition occurs in a window of width logarithmic in $n$ (\Tr{logwindow} and \Tr{logwindowpem}).
-Similarly, for a finite version of the asynchronous model of \Sr{secAsync} we obtain a phase transition occurring at $\la=t$.